HarishTPrasad/dc/README.md

 📜 License

-This project is open-source and available under the MIT License.
+This project is not open-source and will be used officially only by DC Networks.